SCOPE OF THIS CHAPTER

 The primary responsibility of police officers is to undertake criminal investigations of suspected or actual crime and to inform Children's social care when they are undertaking such investigations, and where appropriate to notify the Designated Officer (formerly known as the LADO) in specific cases where there are allegations against people working, in a paid or voluntary capacity, with children.

 At the strategy discussion/meeting the police officers should share current and historical information with other services where it is necessary to do so to ensure the protection of a child.
-Working Together to Safeguard Children 2015 states that: The police should assist other agencies to carry out their responsibilities where there are concerns about the child's welfare, whether or not a crime has been committed.
+Working Together to Safeguard Children requires that: the police will assist other agencies to carry out their responsibilities where there are concerns about the child's welfare, whether or not a crime has been committed.
 If a crime has been committed, the police should be informed by the local authority children's social care.

 7. Involving Children, Parents and Other Significant Family Members